microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Use Modifiers in Search
 + Use Chained & Reverse Chained search result parameters
 + Use Include and Reverse Include search result parameters
-+ Define a custom search parameter
++ Use a custom search parameter

 ## Prerequisites